Karleener/FreeDcpPlayer/README.md

 - Add 4k decoding thanks to the 0.6.0 version of nvjpeg2000 by Nvidia
 - Half resolution decoding option (full resolution by default)
 - direct play without pause

-Note that if you change the hardware (adding/removing a screen or audio interface), it is necessary to close FreeDcpPlayer, delete the config.txt file, then restart FreeDcpPlayer

 Minor modifications 22/03/22 - version 0.4.3
 - added fast navigation with page up and page down keys (10% of reel duration)